jluzny/hag_ts/scripts/hvac_prompts.md

 **Prompt:**

 ```
-turn off all Hvac units; wait 10 sec.; now run the app, set 10 sec timeout to stop the app; based on the log describe app logic behavior step by step, and validate if the reported result corresponds to live state in hass (using rest api and configuration from ./config dir)
+turn off all Hvac units; wait 10 sec.; now run the app, set 10 sec timeout to stop the app with KILL signal; based on the log describe app logic behavior step by step, and validate if the reported result corresponds to live state in hass (using rest api and configuration from ./config dir)
 ```